tobbik/lua-t/docs/T.Pack.rst

 A Bit and Byte packer using the same kind of formatting string as Lua 5.3 `string.pack( )` and `string.unpack( )` with two notable exceptions:

-   1 it does not deal with alignment
+   # it does not deal with alignment or variable length strings
-   2 it can parse and serialize to Bit wide resolution
+   # it can pack and unpack Bit wide resolution

 `Pack` preferably works on `Buffer` objects, because they are mutable.
-This way for each write the Lua interpreter does not have to create and internalize a new string.
+This way it is possible to overwrite only parts of a buffer if only selected fields should be changed.
+This safes memory because it prevents Lua from creating and interning  new strings for each write.

 t.Pack format strings
 =====================